tmaturi/basic/README.md

 ## To appear

 - M. Alabdulhadi, F.P.A.
-Coolen, T. Coolen-Maturi.
+Coolen, **T. Coolen-Maturi**.
 Nonparametric predictive comparison of two diagnostic tests based on total numbers of correctly diagnosed individuals [preprint version].
-- T. Coolen-Maturi, F.P.A.
+- **T. Coolen-Maturi**, F.P.A.
 Coolen, M. Alabdulhadi.
 Nonparametric predictive inference for diagnostic test thresholds.
 Communications in Statistics – Theory and Methods. [preprint version]
 - T. He, F.P.A.
-Coolen, T. Coolen-Maturi.
+Coolen, **T. Coolen-Maturi**.
 Nonparametric Predictive Inference for European Option Pricing based on the Binomial Tree Model.
 Journal of the Operational Research Society. [preprint version]
-- T. Coolen-Maturi, F.P.A.
+- **T. Coolen-Maturi**, F.P.A.
 Coolen.
 Nonparametric predictive inference for the validation of credit rating systems.
 Journal of the Royal Statistical Society: Series A. [preprint version] [R codes]

 ### 2019
 - F. Marques, F.P.A.
 Coolen, T. Coolen-Maturi (2019).
 Approximations for the likelihood ratio statistic for hypothesis testing between two Beta distributions,  Journal of Statistical Theory and Practice,13:17. [preprint version]